python/cpython/Doc/faq/programming.rst

    w, h = 2, 3
    A = [[None] * w for i in range(h)]

-Or, you can use an extension that provides a matrix datatype; `Numeric Python
+Or, you can use an extension that provides a matrix datatype; `NumPy
 <http://www.numpy.org/>`_ is the best known.